ansible/community/MEETINGS.md

 ## Testing Working Group
 Group focusing in improving testing across Ansible.

 Please subscribe to the Agenda ticket to informed of updates.
-Please dd any topics to the discussion.
+Suggestions for topics welcome via the ticket.

  * Agenda [here](https://github.com/ansible/community/issues/114)